top of page

 Topnotch pairs luxury lodging with one of the finest resort spas in Vermont — sauna, steam room, solarium pool, outdoor Jacuzzi access, and a full menu of massage and treatment options.
 For a race that will leave your quads, calves, and feet genuinely spent, having world-class recovery built into your property is not a luxury add-on.
 It is the smart strategic choice.
 Elite Concierge pre-books your post-race treatment before you arrive.
 You finish.
 Your recovery is waiting.

-🗓️ The 4-Day Stowe, Vermont Marathon Race Weekend Itinerary
+🗓️ The 4-Day Von Trapp Marathon Race Weekend Itinerary

 DAY ONE | Arrive in Stowe, Vermont & Set the Tone for Race Weekend